 Some people classify wellness copywriters and health copywriters in the same category.
 However, I feel that wellness copywriters typically cover subjects such as keeping fit and beauty products.
 Whereas health copywriters tend to be more consumer health focused.
 Mind you, saying that I use the term health copywriter to describe myself and you’ll also find me covering exercise and cosmetic procedures!

-This is how I classify them, although someone else may tell you differently!
+This is how I classify healthcare copywriters, medical writers, and others, although someone else may tell you differently!

-Will I really benefit by hiring a health copywriter?
+Will I really benefit by hiring a healthcare copywriter?

 I’ll be honest with you, I’m slightly biased.
-If you’re on this page, it’s highly likely you’re a health brand that could use some help!
+If you’re on this page, it’s highly likely you’re a brand that could use some healthcare marketing help!

 And if you’re thinking “I’m not a health brand, I’m a doctor” sorry to break it to you but you are a health brand you may not think so but everything you put out into the world forms a part of your brand identity and as such it’s important that your readers, clients, and patients see an authentic picture of who you are and how you can help them.

 An EXPERT health and alternative health copywriter can help you transform your business.
 But Zia, why have you written “expert” in big shouty letters?
 Because my friend, an inexperienced, low-value health copywriter can do more harm than good and is a waste of time and investment.

 But you will be happy to know, an expert healthcare copywriter (don’t worry I won’t do shouty writing again) can help you level up your business, save you time, make you money, and my favourite part, rescue you from stress.
 You’ll win back all that headspace that you’re currently using to worry about creating blog posts, writing snappy social media posts, catching up with all those emails that you haven’t sent to your list in the last six months, and creating web content that turns your readers into loyal fans.